 - Low body temperature

-- For optimal progesterone production the body requires adequate intake of B-Complex vitamins, in particular vitamin B6.
+- For optimal progesterone production, the body requires an adequate intake of B-Complex vitamins, especially vitamin B6.

-- Eat plenty of organic dark green leafy vegetables, almonds, black strap molasses, seeds, nuts and beans.
-They are all good sources of B vitamins and magnesium.
+- Eat plenty of organic dark green leafy vegetables, almonds, blackstrap molasses, seeds, nuts, and beans.

-- Eat a serve of good quality organic protein, the size of you palm 3 times a day.
+- Eat a serving of good quality organic protein, the size of your palm 3 times a day.
 Hormones are made of protein so you want to make sure you are getting plenty in your diet.